williamjablonski/mtpi-automation-web/README.md

-# MTPI/Santander automation framework  #
+# MTPI/Santander WEB automation framework  #

 This is a small framework that uses Cucumber and Page Object to execute test on Selenium Webdriver for MTPI/Santander Solutions.